 U UNI 350 Selected Interdisciplinary Topics (1–4; as approved)

 Experimental class, the subject varying with instructors and the term offered.
 Course content should be beyond the introductory or survey level and the course should require prior academic achievement and/or experience related to the topic.
-See special announcements of courses to be offered under this heading.
-May be repeated for credit if content varies.
-Topic must be approved by the Vice Provost for Undergraduate Education and the Interdisciplinary Studies Committee of the Undergraduate Academic Council.
+May be repeated when content varies.
+Topic must be approved by the Vice Provost and Dean of Undergraduate Education and the Interdisciplinary Studies Committee of the Undergraduate Academic Council.
 Prerequisite(s): permission of instructor.